-Laurence will start a baccalaureate in mathematics and physics this fall at Université de Montréal.
-This summer, she will do an internship under the supervision of the researchers Jason Rowe and René Doyon.
-She will work with photometric datas of the planet Kepler-10b collected during NASA’s Kepler mission.
+Laurence started a baccalaureate in mathematics and physics during the fall of 2017, at Université de Montréal.
+During the summer of 2017, she did an internship under the supervision of Jason Rowe and René Doyon.
+She worked with photometric data of the planet Kepler-10b collected during NASA’s Kepler mission.
 Kepler-10b is slightly bigger than the Earth and has an orbit with a period of about 18 hours.
 It is very close to its star and its temperature can exceed 2000K.
-The goal of Laurence’s project is to develop a computer code that will match with the observations.
+The goal of Laurence’s project was to develop a computer code that matched the observations.
 The expected results will give a prediction of the surface conditions of the planet.

 My internship was on the exoplanet Kepler-10b.
 The objective was to make a simple model to determine its rotation period and albedo.

 What I personally found interesting was to learn to create a model to better understand a planet taking into account all the different physical concepts involved.

 I did not find with certainty the rotation period of Kepler-10b, but I was able to determiner a few values that are plausible with what we know of the planet.
 It could have a rotation period equal to its orbital period, which would allow to determiner that the same portion of the planet is always facing the star (« tidally locked »).
 Another possibility is that the planet is rotation quite fast in a direction that is opposite to its orbital movement.
 I was able to determine the albedo of the planet should be between 0.1 et 0.2.

 I learned to code in Python, which will be really useful during me undergraduate studies.
 I also learned more about exoplanets and what physical processes are relevant to their study.